-The demonstration of conformity shall be carried out in accordance with chapters 4, 5 and 7 of EN 14363:2016.
+The demonstration of conformity shall be carried out in accordance with the specification referenced in Appendix D Index [7].

-EN 14363:2016 applies to vehicles intended for circulation on 1435 mm track gauge networks; however, it is permissible to apply this standard by analogy for vehicles intended for circulation on other track gauges.
+EN 14363:2016+A2:2022 applies to vehicles intended for circulation on 1435 mm track gauge networks; however, it is permissible to apply this standard by analogy for vehicles intended for circulation on other track gauges.
 The related test conditions and limit values are specified in this TSI.

-The combination of the highest equivalent conicity and speed for which the unit meets the stability criterion in chapters 4, 5 and 7 of EN 14363:2016 shall be recorded in the report.
+The combination of the highest equivalent conicity and speed for which the unit meets the stability criterion in the specification referenced in Appendix D Index [7]shall be recorded in the report.